-In the face of global warming, it's easy to feel overwhelmed and powerless to change our world for the better.
+In the face of climate change, it's easy to feel overwhelmed and powerless to change our world for the better.
 But here at Green People, we’re all for small changes that make a big difference.

 If we all start to make positive changes, no matter how small, there’s hope that we can begin to restore the world to its natural balance.